This post is also available in: Italiano (Italian)

 Do you remember our friend Paola?
 We explored Florence together wearing our Happy Socks!

-Things to see and eat in Florence: make a wish at the Porcellino
+Make a wish at the Porcellino

 Just beyond the Mercato Nuovo (new market), you will almost certainly find a bunch of crowded people in front of a fountain depicting a wild boar called “Porcellino” by the Florentines.
 It is said that touching the nose of this “piglet” brings you luck: in fact that is the most shiny and consumed part of the fountain!
 According to the ritual you also have to place a coin in the open mouth of the wild boar, wishing hard for something.
 When the coin slips down, if it falls into the grate, your wish will come true.
 Otherwise… all there’s left is to try again!